Tree & Shrub Disease

 bought in the past 10 years or so smells moldy?)

-As the plant is being poisoned and choked, the lack of essential nutrients being sent to the leaves causes them
+As the plant is being poisoned and choked, the lack of essential nutrients being sent to the leaves

-often die from the leaf edges back to the stem.
+they will often die from the leaf edges back to the stem.

 Anthracnose: Any of several diseases of plants caused by certain fungi